-Working Title: Pre-school Teacher Official Title: Student Services Specialist Employment Class: Non-instructional Academic Staff FTE: .56 Compensation: $27,325 (1.0 FTE equivalent) FLSA Status: Exempt Terms of Employment: 9-month academic year, fixed term renewable Position Summary: The preschool teacher plans and carries out a daily program designed to meet the physical and developmental needs of the children between the ages two and a half and six years in the University Children's Center.
-The preschool teacher reports to the Director of the University Children's Center.
+Working Title: Pre-school Teacher Official Title: Student Services Specialist Employment Class: Non-instructional Academic Staff FTE: .56 Compensation: $27,325 base salary($15,302 for 0.56 FTE) FLSA Status: Exempt Terms of Employment: 9-month academic year, fixed term renewable Position Summary: The pre-school teacher plans and carries out a daily program designed to meet the physical and developmental needs of the children between the ages of two and a half and six years in the University Children's Center.
+The preschool teacher reports to the Director of the university Children's Center.
 Responsibilities

 80% Supervise Children

 b.
 Help children adapt to and cope with realistic situations and assist them in developing suitable habits in eating, dressing and hygiene.

 c.
 Assist children in finding appropriate ways of handling feelings.

 d.
 Make daily observations of the health of children and report any conditions requiring attention to the director.

 e.
 Report any suspicions of child abuse, neglect or maltreatment to the director.

 5% Supervise Student Aides/Student Teachers

 a.
 Help supervise and encourage the development of assistant teachers, child care workers, volunteers and other child care personnel.